 - Caffeine.
 I’ve been mostly caffeine free since mid-December, when I noticed it was making the anxiety worse.
 The only source of caffeine I’ve had since then has been green tea.
 One positive side effect of this is that it is really reiterating my need to get sufficient sleep every night.
 I can’t just mask my tiredness with a large Diet Coke from McDonald’s on my way to work in the morning.

 - Self-care.
 I’ve been prioritizing self-care, and not just in the “bubble baths” sort of way, though baths are on my list.
 Rather, I’ve been using the GRAPES acronym to make sure I’m covering the major bases.
 I heard about GRAPES from my first therapist, and I’ve incorporated them in a spread in my new bullet journal for the year (and I’m thinking of putting together a post on my bullet journal, and how I’m incorporating mental health in it this time around pretty soon).
-GRAPES stands for: Gentle with self, Relaxation, Accomplishment, Pleasure, Exercise, and Social.
+GRAPES stands for: Gentle with self, Relaxation, Accomplishment, Pleasure, Exercise, and Social. (nb – since publishing this post, I’ve learned that GRAPES was developed at Sharp Mesa Vista Hospital).
 I’ve found the more I’m mindful of covering the different areas of self care, the better I feel in general.

 I’m sure there are more things I can celebrate, however, it’s been a long couple of days.
 I’m currently helping my mom recover from a knee replacement, which has given me a really good opportunity to work on balancing giving care and acknowledging my own limits/practicing self-care.